 Section 3 – Status of Members

 b.
-Watch Care: This status available only to students at Maranatha Baptist Bible College who wish to retain full membership in their “home” churches.
+Watch Care: This status is available only to students at Maranatha Baptist University who wish to retain full membership in their home churches.
 They have the same privileges and responsibilities as active members, except they may not vote, speak in church business meetings, or hold the office of pastor, deacon, or other designated offices.

 c.
 Inactive: Failure to attend the services as stated above shall be deemed sufficient grounds for dropping of the name from active membership and placing it on the inactive roll by church action.
 Names shall be carried on the inactive roll for a period of six months.
 During this time, every effort shall be made by the pastor and deacons to re-establish the member’s fellowship with the church.
 If the delinquent member shows no interest during the year, the deacons may recommend to the church that the name be dropped from the church roll.